Metallic paint: Variations

+Fire-Frost and Firemist

+Beginning in 1963, General Motors, inspired by Bill Mitchell's desire for a finish more subtle and iridescent than metallic paint, began developing enhanced metallic finishes, introducing the Chevrolet Corvette in Sebring Silver metallic, trademarked as a Fire-Frost finish — as well as a range of Fire-Frost colors for Cadillac.
+Rather than a metallic finish's simple reflective aluminium flakes, a Fire-Frost finish used transparent polyester flakes covered in a thin translucent layer of aluminium, "acting like tiny half-silvered mirrors, the flakes could both reflect and refract light, lending a soft iridescent glow and wider reflective chroma range than was possible with traditional opaque aluminium flakes" — though the manufacturing process of electro-depositing aluminized polyester flakes was expensive.

+In 1964, GM's premier brand, Cadillac (and subsequently Buick and Oldsmobile), introduced a proprietary finish trademarked as Firemist, developed by New Jersey-based Engelhard Industries using discs of calcium, sodium and borosilicate to produce truer colours, more intense shine, and better transparency and reflection than traditional metallics.
+The borosilicate was engineered to deliver more chroma, color purity, brightness, transparency and reflectivity.
+The finishes actually contained no aluminium or other metal particles and were thus not technically “metallic,” though often described as such.
+Firemist would later be used for finishes on its guitars by the Fender corporation.Fire-Frost and Firemist paints have been displaced by pearlescent colours which refract and reflect incident light in the same manner as their GM predecessors, now via microscopic translucent ceramic crystals.

 Expense

 Luxury car manufacturers (particularly German marques such as BMW and Mercedes-Benz) almost always charge a premium for the "option" of metallic paint on a new vehicle.
 This is often considered a captive market as metallic paints usually account for all but one or two of the colors from the palette available (only red, black, and white are available as solid colors from many brands).
 Buyers may choose to pay it, in some cases merely to maintain resale value.

 The price premium for metallic paint is GBP 500 or USD 1000 for a large car, while pearlescent paint (such as White Diamond Pearl) is even more expensive.
 For BMW Canada and BMW North America, the metallic paint premium applies to entry-level offerings such as the BMW 3 Series (resulting in a disproportionate number of 3 Series cars sold in the late 2000s being white) and the BMW X1, while more expensive cars such as the BMW 5 Series have metallic paint as a no-charge option.

 Given that having a car subsequently resprayed in a metallic color is no more expensive than for a solid color, many consider the price premium for metallic paint as a way to boost the base price of a luxury car.
 Japanese luxury marques and many mass market brands usually do not charge extra for metallic paint.